babashka/babashka/README.md

 ## Articles, podcasts and videos

+- [Babashka and sci internals](https://youtu.be/pgNp4Lk3gf0), a talk by Michiel Borkent at the [London Clojurians Meetup](https://www.meetup.com/London-Clojurians).
 - [Writing Clojure on the Command Line with Babashka](https://youtu.be/RogyxI-GaGQ), a talk by Nate Jones.
 - [Using Clojure in Command Line with Babashka](http://www.karimarttila.fi/clojure/2020/09/01/using-clojure-in-command-line-with-babashka.html), a blog article by Kari Marttila.
 - [Babashka and GraalVM; taking Clojure to new places](https://youtu.be/3EUMA6bd-xQ), a talk by Michiel Borkent at [Clojure/NYC](https://www.meetup.com/Clojure-NYC/).